 Why does this happen?
 To answer this, we have to answer another question first: why is the sky blue?
 I mean, why is it blue during the daytime (and yellow and orange and red and purple at dawn and dusk)?

-When you shine white light through a prism, you can see a rainbow of colors as the prism spreads out the different frequencies of light — this is called refraction.
+When you shine white light through a prism, you can see a rainbow of colours as the prism spreads out the different frequencies of light — this is called refraction.
 When light shines through the air, the same thing happens, but on a much more subtle scale.
 It’s so subtle that over short distances you won’t see anything, but because there’s so much of it in the atmosphere, we see the effect in the sky.
 At different times of day, the sun is shining from different angles, its light passes through more or less air before getting to us.
-That distance determines what color the sky appears to be.
+That distance determines what colour the sky appears to be.

 As we get higher, though, the atmosphere gets thinner and thinner and gradually, the light from the sun gets refracted less and less.
 Eventually, the air is so thin that the light isn’t refracted at all.
-You can look down at the Earth and actually ‘see the sky’, or at least the blue hue of the atmosphere that gives the sky its color.
+You can look down at the Earth and actually ‘see the sky', or at least the blue hue of the atmosphere that gives the sky its colour.
 Where there’s no air refracting the light, we see the true darkness of the empty space above.

 Where does this happen?
 Well, it’s a gradual change, but you can start to really see the difference at about 20km as the horizon looks bluer and the sky directly above looks darker.
 By 25km, the atmosphere is reduced to a thin blue glow around the horizon.

 A space, says the dictionary, is “a continuous area or expanse which is free, available or unoccupied”.
 Space in the astronomical sense matches this definition: it’s everywhere that stuff isn’t.
 More specifically, space is a vacuum, in that it’s devoid of matter.
 Simple!